Care Center has been hurting financially for years.

 Numbers tell the tale

 From 2000 to 2010, RiverView Care Center lost more than $12 million, mostly due to the daily difference between Medicaid rates reimbursed and actual costs of providing care.
 The rates are lower per day than actual costs.

 For more than ten years, RiverView Health has experienced significant financial challenges in the long term care service line.
 The operations of RiverView Care Center have been heavily subsidized by the rest of the organization for many years.
 Due to the significant changes in payment rates over time, increasing costs of operation, and the profound uncertainty about the future of health care payments, the leadership team has recommended and the board of directors has approved a restructuring plan for the Care Center.

-Page 2 of 2 - “We cannot stress strongly enough how difficult this decision was -- for the last 10 years we have struggled to balance our commitments to those we serve with the need for responsible financial management,” Michalski said.
+“We cannot stress strongly enough how difficult this decision was -- for the last 10 years we have struggled to balance our commitments to those we serve with the need for responsible financial management,” Michalski said.

 Ross Matlack, presiden/CEO of RiverView Health, commended the staff of the Care Center.
 "They have always been committed to providing our residents with great care.
 This unfortunate business decision is not a reflection on our staff or the care they provided, which has been fantastic," Matlack said.
 "We are faced with hard economic realities, and we can no longer afford to subsidize this service.”